Jellby/Pegamoid/README.md

 ---------------------------

 Production calculations are usually not run on the local machine, but on some remote server like a supercomputer.
-To view/save/modify orbital files, it always possible to transfer the files between the local and remote machines.
+To view/save/modify orbital files, it is always possible to transfer the files between the local and remote machines.
 It is, however, more convenient to run Pegamoid directly on the remote machine and have the graphical interface display in the local machine.
 Unfortunately, there